< Pelvic inlet and outlet >

 Male urethra, which is responsible for the passage of both urine and semen, is affiliated not only with the urinary system but also with the genital system.

-At ordinary times, we keep urinary continence by contraction of the internal urethral sphincter (smooth muscle) around the intramural part and the external urethral sphincter (skeletal muscle) (Fig. 7-14) around the membranous urethra.
-However during urination, we relax these sphincters; simultaneously, we contract the detrusor (smooth muscle) in the urinary bladder (Fig. 7-23) and the external oblique muscle, etc. (skeletal muscle) in the anterolateral abdominal wall (Figs. 6-2,3,5).
+At ordinary times, a male keeps urinary continence by contraction of the internal urethral sphincter (smooth muscle) around the intramural part and the external urethral sphincter (skeletal muscle) (Fig. 7-14) around the membranous urethra (Figs. 7-23,24).
+However during urination, he relaxes these sphincters; simultaneously, he contracts the detrusor (smooth muscle) in the urinary bladder to compress the bladder (Fig. 7-23) and the external oblique muscle, etc. (skeletal muscle) in the anterolateral abdominal wall to compress the abdominal cavity (Figs. 6-2,3,5).

-For both male and female (Fig. 7-30), harmonious contraction and relaxation of the smooth and skeletal muscles are essential in urinary continence and urination.
-If such contraction and relaxation do not take place, voluntary and controlled urination would be difficult.
+The harmonious contraction and relaxation of the smooth and skeletal muscles are essential in urinary continence and urination.
+If such contraction and relaxation do not take place, controlled urination would be difficult.

-During ejaculation, the internal urethral sphincter contracts while the external urethral sphincter relaxes (Fig. 7-23).
+During ejaculation, the internal urethral sphincter contracts while the external urethral sphincter relaxes (Figs. 7-23,24).

 The ductus deferens passes the inguinal canal (Figs. 6-9, 7-24) and reaches the back of the urinary bladder.
-Strangely, the ductus deferens hooks around the distal end of the ureter.
+Strangely, the ductus deferens hooks around the distal end of the ureter (Fig. 7-26).
 This is because of the upward migration of the kidney during the developmental stage.

 The ductus deferens then encounters the duct of seminal vesicle to become the ejaculatory duct.
-The short ejaculatory duct penetrates the prostate to enter the prostatic urethra (Fig. 7-24).
+The short ejaculatory duct penetrates the prostate to enter the prostatic urethra (Figs. 7-24,26).

-During the ejaculation, the prostate as well as the seminal vesicle discharge their secretions.
+During the ejaculation, the prostate as well as the seminal vesicle (Fig. 7-26) discharge their secretions.
 The secretions help sperms meet the ovum.

 The “bulbourethral” gland is located in the deep perineal pouch, close to the “bulb” of the penis.
 It secretes fluid into the spongy “urethra” (Fig. 7-24).
 The fluid lubricates the urethra for ejaculation.

-The spongy urethra goes through the corpus spongiosum.
+The SPONGy urethra (Fig. 7-24) goes through the corpus SPONGiosum.
 The other two erectile tissues are the corpora cavernosa.
 The corpus spongiosum is smaller than a single corpus cavernosum.
 If the corpus spongiosum were large, its erection would obliterate the spongy urethra located inside, which would interrupt the ejaculation.

 In etymology, both “spongiosum” and “cavernosum” mean sponge.
 Yet these two must be distinguished.

 Corpora cavernosa are encircled by a thick connective tissue, called the tunica albuginea.
 The tunica albuginea prevents blood from leaking when the penis is erected.
-The erectile tissue is like a bag filled with sponge.
+This erectile tissue is like a bag filled with sponge (Fig. 7-28).

 Simply put, the erection is caused by the widened artery to penis and the narrowed vein from penis.